-- Safeguarding' and 'individuals at risk' is a processing condition that allows practitioners to share special category personal data. - Practitioners will seek consent to share data where possible in line with Information Sharing for Safeguarding Practitioners 2024. - It is recommended that staff should read the Department for Education Data Protection Guidance for Schools.
+- 'Safeguarding' and 'individuals at risk' is a processing condition that allows practitioners to share special category personal data. - Practitioners will seek consent to share data where possible in line with Information Sharing for Safeguarding Practitioners 2018.

 There may be times when it is necessary to share information without consent such as: